Visyond/website-hugo/site/content/pricings/new-pricing-page.md

     * [Selective Sharing](/features/selective-sharing/)
     * [Knowledge Base](/features/knowledge-base/)
     * [Data Gathering & Consolidation](/features/data-input-and-consolidation/)
-  subTitle: >-
+    * Permissions
-    Seamlessly take control of your team’s spreadsheet tasks, workflow and business case in one platform
+  rightCardSubTitle: Seamlessly take control of your team’s spreadsheet tasks and workflow
-  title: Team features
+  rightCardTitle: Team
 cardsLink: 'https://visyond.com/accounts/login/'
 priceClientAsked: >-
   I have finally full control on the source and impact of any assumptions, and